OpenDataology/website/content/en/docs/distributions/gke/troubleshooting-gke.md

 * If using IAP: see the guide to
   [monitoring your Cloud IAP setup](/docs/gke/deploy/monitor-iap-setup/).
 * See the sections below for troubleshooting specific problems.
-* Please [report a bug](https://github.com/kubeflow/kubeflow/issues/new?template=bug_report.md) if you can't resolve the problem by following the above steps.
+* Please [report a bug](https://github.com/OpenDataology/OpenDataology/issues/new?template=bug_report.md) if you can't resolve the problem by following the above steps.

 ### DNS name not registered

 This section provides troubleshooting information for problems creating a DNS entry for your [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-The ingress is a K8s resource that creates a Google Cloud loadbalancer to enable http(s) access to Kubeflow web services from outside the cluster.
+The ingress is a K8s resource that creates a Google Cloud loadbalancer to enable http(s) access to OpenDataology web services from outside the cluster.
 This section assumes you are using [Cloud Endpoints](https://cloud.google.com/endpoints/) and a DNS name of the following pattern